Emon-ProCoder7/sql-Command-Repository/README.md

      Lets find all the emails of all users who received a campaign on website BBB.
    - Find all the emails of all users who received ad copy 2 in their campaign.
    - Find the emails for all users who received both a campaign and a test.
 These users will have non-empty entries in the campaign and test columns.

+# *04. Davie's Burgers Subway Ad*

+## Project Goals
+   'Davie’s Burgers' the restaurant business has been booming and it is now looking to place a catchy advertisement in the local subway station.
+Lets help them dig into their orders table to see if there is anything interesting in there for a funny tagline!

+   - How recent is this data?
+   - The special_instructions column stores the data where Davie’s Burgers customers leave a note for the kitchen or the delivery.
+Lets see the result to 20 rows.
+   - Let’s search for special instructions that have the word ‘sauce’.
+Are there any funny or interesting ones?
+   - Let’s search for special instructions that have the word ‘door’.
+Any funny or interesting ones?
+   - Let’s search for special instructions that have the word ‘box’.
+Any funny or interesting ones?
+   - Some of these are marketing gold!
+But what are their order numbers?